Cambridge Concord Wide Margin KJV in Black Calf Split Leather – Review

 References and footnotes use a system known as Bold Reference System.
 This means they’re placed next to the verse they correspond to and they’re marked with the verse number.
 The verse number appears on the side of the column that the verse is in.
 I like them being next to the verse.
 This makes them much easier to use.
 I’m not fond of having to look up and down through a center column to find where the references are.
 As I’ve stated they’re not keyed to the text, which keeps the text clear of distractions.
 I’m not alerted to a reference or note and that’s not a bad thing.

+There are around 40,000 cross-references in the center column.
 They include where passages were quoted from and a few parallel passages.

 Some examples include: